Reviews You Can Rely On

 Some assembly required

-Inside bike is too close to vehicle
+Inside bike is too close to a vehicle

 Not intended for bikes with fenders

 The MonoRail feels well-built with a robust receiver arm, main support spine, and wheel trays.
 It also has a fair amount of plastic componentry, like the folding front wheel and pivoting rear wheel trays, which may prove to be less durable in the long run.
-The rack uses a standard threaded hitch pin that requires tools and doesn't expand inside the hitch so the rack has some inherent wobble.
-Despite these drawbacks, the MonoRail is a great buy that provides above average performance and versatility at an affordable price.
-The Kuat Sherpa 2.0 can be had for a few dollars more and has some features that set it apart, including a tool free expanding receiver that cuts the wobble and a foot pedal activated tilt lever.
+The rack uses a standard threaded hitch pin that requires tools and doesn't expand inside the hitch, so the rack has some inherent wobble.
+Despite these drawbacks, the MonoRail is a great buy that provides above-average performance and versatility at an affordable price.
+The Kuat Sherpa 2.0 can be had for a few dollars more and has some features that set it apart, including a tool-free expanding receiver that cuts the wobble and a foot pedal-activated tilt lever.
 The Sherpa also has less plastic and an integrated security cable.

 Read more: RockyMounts MonoRail review